The evangelism and discipleship

 As Jesus was walking beside the Sea of Galilee, he saw two brothers; Simon called Peter and his brother Andrew.
 They were casting a net into the lake, for they were fishermen.
 “Come, follow me,” Jesus said, “and I will make you fishers of men.”(Mt.4:18-19)

 I would like you to pay attention to the word “SAW”, which has been mentioned here twice.
 Passing by, Jesus saw Matthew and two brothers – Peter and Andrew.
 Jesus had noticed them, somehow they attracted His attention, Jesus invited them to become a part of His team.
-If our aim is to reach out to people, make them disciples of Jesus and share the Gospel with them,- and that is exactly what God commands us to do-, we should understand that we will not be very successful unless we have a good team around us.
-That is why it is important to create united team, so with the help of each other we can bring people to Jesus.
+If our aim is to reach out to people, make them disciples of Jesus and share the Gospel with them-and that is exactly what God commands us to do-we should understand that we will not be very successful unless we have a good team around us.
+That is why it is important to create a united team so that with the help of each other we can bring people to Jesus.
 It is a continuous process.
 We need wisdom and vision from God to make a good and successful team.
 It is vital to include the right people in a team.

 Please remember that every one of us has been called to make disciples of all nations for Jesus.